High Society (musical): Reception

-Ben Brantley, in his review for The New York Times, wrote that "spirits are definitely high in 'High Society,' which stars a sadly misused Melissa Errico, but they also feel forced and even desperate.
+Ben Brantley, in his review for The New York Times, wrote:Yes, spirits are definitely high in "High Society," which stars a sadly misused Melissa Errico, but they also feel forced and even desperate.
 The show, first seen in a tepidly received version in San Francisco, has since undergone drastic retailoring.
-And it ominously shed its director and choreographer of record, Christopher Renshaw and Lar Lubovitch, during New York rehearsals, with Des McAnuff and Wayne Cilento stepping in to make last-minute revisions.
-Perhaps that accounts for the feverish, at-sea quality that seems to possess the show's team of talented, proven performers.
+And it ominously shed its director and choreographer of record, Christopher Renshaw and Lar Lubovitch, during New York rehearsals, with Des McAnuff and Wayne Cilento stepping in to make last-minute revisions.Perhaps that accounts for the feverish, at-sea quality that seems to possess the show's team of talented, proven performers.
 The production's guiding rule appears to be to do whatever is necessary to land a joke or to sell a song. ...
-Numbers that should bubble with dry effervescence are more likely to come across as a thick ferment of suds."
+Numbers that should bubble with dry effervescence are more likely to come across as a thick ferment of suds.

 Other versions

 Another musical version based on the same source material ran for 420 performances on the West End in 1987–1988 at the Victoria Palace Theatre.
 It employed the Cole Porter songs from the film, with a book and direction by Richard Eyre.
 It starred Trevor Eve (Dexter), Stephen Rea (Mike), Angela Richards (Liz), Natasha Richardson (Tracy) and Ronald Fraser (Uncle Willie).